The Arete School: An In-Depth Perspective

 - Be patient, persevere, and stay positive, even when conditions are difficult or stressful;

-- Be self-disciplined, self-assertive, courageous, honorable, just, loyal, responsible, courteous, kind, respectful, compassionate, empathetic, tolerant, humorous, contrite, humble, loving, joyful, sad, and happy;
+- Be self-disciplined, self-assertive, courageous, honorable, just, loyal, responsible, gracious, respectful, compassionate, kind, empathetic, accepting, discerning, humorous, contrite, humble, loving, joyful, sad, and happy;

-- Concentrate and be balanced, relaxed, powerful, rhythmic, flexible, and instinctive;
+- Concentrate and be balanced, relaxed, powerful, rhythmic, flexible, and instinctual;

 - Lead and follow;